Canton Synchronization Domain on Fabric

 Typically each app operates via one Fabric client that belongs to a specific organization.
 These Fabric peers have visibility of the sequencer messages’ metadata (sender and recipients of the messages), however the messages’ payloads are fully encrypted.

-A Canton domain requires beside the Sequencers one Domain Manager and one or more independently operated Mediators.
-All these nodes exclusively communicate with Participants via the Sequencer.
+A Canton sync domain requires, in addition to the sequencers, one sync domain manager and one or more independently operated mediators.
+All these nodes exclusively communicate with participants via the sequencer.

 Participants trust the app they connect to and they can specify which one to connect to among the available ones.
 Participants could verify that Sequencer Applications are reporting consistent information by connecting to many or periodically checking other apps as they all need to report the same data.

 The application supports a multi-writer, multi-reader architecture, such that multiple Fabric applications can operate on top of the same Fabric ledger.
-Sequencer clients within the Participants, Domain Manager or Mediators will communicate with the Sequencer Fabric Application and they can read or write from any of the available sequencer apps as they will have shared view of the Sequencer history for the domain.
+Sequencer clients within the participants, sync domain manager, or mediators will communicate with the Sequencer Fabric Application and they can read or write from any of the available sequencer apps as they will have a shared view of the Sequencer history for the sync domain.

-Additionally, the same Fabric setup with a different channel can be used to operate different domains on the same Fabric infrastructure, since each channel contains a separate isolated Fabric ledger.
+Additionally, the same Fabric setup with a different channel can be used to operate different synchronizers on the same Fabric infrastructure, since each channel contains a separate isolated Fabric ledger.

 Sequencer Chaincode